ganbuan/CyberNotebook/README.md

 ### SMTP
 (Sending Email)

-<i>Simple Mail Transfer Protocol (SMTP)</i> defines how a mail client communicates with a mail server and how a mail server communicates with another.
+*Simple Mail Transfer Protocol (SMTP)* defines how a mail client communicates with a mail server and how a mail server communicates with another.

 Example SMTP commands used by the mail client to the SMTP server:
 + HELO/EHLO - initiates an SMTP session